-While some historians quibble over the exact boundary between the First Industrial Revolution, that began in the mid-18th century, and the second, that started around the mid-19th century, a primary difference is that the second saw the beginning of mass production in manufacturing and consumer goods.
+While some historians quibble over the exact boundary between the First Industrial Revolution, which began in the mid-18th century, and the second, which started around the mid-19th century, a primary difference is that the second saw the beginning of mass production in manufacturing and consumer goods.

 Household Goods No Longer Homemade

 Household items like soap, butter and clothing that used to be made at home started being made in factories as well.
 And factory workers—including women—then had the money to buy these products.

 At the same time, all kinds of goods became standardized for the first time, according to Priya Satia, professor of international history at Stanford University.
 For example, industrial standardization marked an evolution in the arms industry, says Satia, author of Empire of Guns: The Making of the Industrial Revolution.

 “You could produce all the parts of a gun and assemble any set and make a gun,” Satia says.
 “The advantage is if you are out in the field and something goes wrong, someone can send you that part and fix it without having to redo the entire gun.”

 The changing world of the Second Industrial Revolution also led to fears by social critics about the loss of freedom, autonomy and independence that is replaced by boredom, repetition and toil, according to Freeman.
 Early 20th-century films like Fritz Lang’s sci-fi dystopia “Metropolis” or Charlie Chaplin’s assembly line comedy “Modern Times” capture this fear of the factory worker as a human robot.